BrainBlend-AI/atomic-agents/docs/api/atomic_agents/agents/tool_interface_agent.md

 A specialized chat agent designed to interact with a specific tool.

-This agent extends the BaseChatAgent to include functionality for interacting with a tool instance.
+This agent extends the BaseAgent to include functionality for interacting with a tool instance.
 It generates system prompts, handles tool input and output, and can optionally return raw tool output.

 #### Attributes